| To get the most for your home, you need potential buyers (and their agents) to feel it's a "hot property".

-Here are low cost tips to get you started.
-Even if you're not moving, you will find they make your home more relaxing and enjoyable to live in.
+Here are 10 low cost home staging or house fluffing tips to get you started.
+Even if you’re not moving, you will find these tips will help make your home more relaxing and enjoyable to live in.

 1. Consider the curb appeal.